Opinion: Hong Kong is lost | DW | 26.05.2020

 Saint Augustine, the principal advocate of just war theory, said it is justifiable to come to the aid of a nation that is being invaded for no reason.
 Chinese President Xi Jinping has repeatedly threatened Taiwan with war and annexation.
 Now is the time to send a clear message: such behavior would be unacceptable and would see China excluded from the international community.

-And lastly, we must help Hong Kongers — the young and highly educated in particular — who have been labeled "terrorists" by China for partaking in pro-democracy rallies, by allowing them to start a new life in the free world.
+We must help Hong Kongers — the young and highly educated in particular, who have been labeled as "terrorists" by China for partaking in pro-democracy rallies — by allowing them to start a new life in the free world.
 We must, in other words, make it crystal clear to China that we are serious.
-We must take action, instead of turning a blind eye, out of fear of economic repercussions.
+We must take action, instead of turning a blind eye out of fear of economic repercussions.

 Alexander Görlach is a senior fellow with the Carnegie Council for Ethics in International Affairs and a senior research associate at the Religion & International Studies Institute at Cambridge University.
 He has also held a number of scholarly and advisory positions at Harvard University, National Taiwan University and the City University of Hong Kong.
 He holds doctorate degrees in comparative religion and linguistics.